Arzanico/go-training/readme.md

-# Go Training – Coursera (Programming with Google Go)
+# Go Training –

-This repository contains my exercises, practice work, and peer-reviewed assignments from the Programming with Google Go Specialization offered on Coursera (University of California, Irvine).
+This repository contains my own exercises, practice work, and peer-reviewed assignments from the Programming with Google Go Specialization from Coursera.

 The main goal of this repository is to learn Go.